haleygan/mobile-flutterbloc-exercise6-question1/README.md

-# exercise6_q1
+# Mobile Flutter

-A new Flutter project.
+The boilerplate flutter counter app is refactored to work with flutter_bloc.
+Cubit, BlocProvider and BlocBuiler were used.

 ## Getting Started